 9. PLAY-OFF ELIGIBILITY

 All players must have credit for two team matches (must be separate dates) during the season to be eligible for USTA Atlanta league Play-offs & City Finals.
-A win by forfeit counts toward a player’s eligibility, but may only be counted for one of the two matches.
+A win by forfeit DOES NOT count towards a player’s eligibility.
 Playing twice is not permitted in the playoffs or City Finals.
 To be eligible to participate in the Georgia STATE CHAMPIONSHIPS, all players must have credit for two team matches (must be separate dates).
 A win by forfeit DOES NOT count towards a player's eligibility.

 10. TEAM CAPTAINS